-Spotlight: Communications (April 19, 2017) - There are many ways to communicate!
-These posts feature some tools and tips for how to do that in your work at UC Berkeley.
+Spotlight: Professional Development (September 2, 2017) - Professional development is fundamental to succeeding in the workplace!
+These posts feature some tools and tips on how to achieve this in your work at UC Berkeley.

 Your Professional Development: The “What” and The “How” (September 1, 2017) - by Inette Dishler - As the school year begins, it’s a good time for all of us to think about what we want to learn!
 Everyone in our campus community can be learning all the time - not just our students.
 So how do you figure out what and how to learn?